 On 16 Safar 1436H (corresponding to December 8, 2014), the Company received a license from Saudi Central Bank (SAMA) to undertake activities of finance leasing, financing of productive assets and consumer financing in the Kingdom of Saudi Arabia under license number 28/AU/201412.
-During 2019, the Company renewed its license for another five years until 14 Safar 1446H (corresponding to August 18, 2024).
+During the year, the Company renewed its license for another five years until 13 Safar 1451H (corresponding to June 25, 2029).